Have you ever got a big bag of lemons only to have half of them turn moldy? Here are three ways to preserve fresh lemons for future use.

 What to consider when using salt?

-The combination of salt and lemon juice might rust the metal lid or ring.
+The salt and lemon juice combination might rust the metal lid or ring.
 When choosing the jar to store the salted lemons, try to use metal-free ones.
 Otherwise, keep the rim clean and dry after each use.